LCYMike/DDD/README.md

 D.D.D. is a game where you follow someone trough their live and see how it starts and ends.
 Some stories can be sad and unfair while others are just your average old man who just got old but didn't have the best ending.

+## Inspiration
+I always wanted to make a story telling game where you create the story by playing the game.
+This experience is supposed be a little eerie because the Player is told very little and is unable to fight enemies and can therefore only run and hide.

 ## Learning Goals

+* Collision ignoring
+* Reusable inventory and items
+* Stats for characters and items
+* Reusable enemy A.I. using a FSM

+## Features
 | Technique / Mechanic | Description | Status |
 | ----- | ----- | ----- |
 | Obstacles | objects the player can walk up to and hide. if the enemy is far enough it won't see you hide and return but if it did see you hide it'll keep chasing the player. | Done |